sysrepo/sysrepo/INSTALL.md

 ## Using sysrepo
 By installation, three main parts of sysrepo are installed on the system: **sysrepoctl tool**, **sysrepo library** and **sysrepo daemon**.

-#### Using sysrepoctl tool
+#### Using sysrepoctl & sysrepocfg tool
 sysrepoctl is a tool for the management of YANG modules installed in sysrepo.
-It can be used for installing of new YANG modules to sysrepo, uninstalling existing ones, listing current state of installed modules, enabling / disabling of YANG features within the module, changing access permissions, or dumping and importing data from / to sysrepo.
+It can be used for installing of new YANG modules to sysrepo, uninstalling existing ones, listing current state of installed modules, enabling / disabling of YANG features within the module or changing access permissions. sysrepocfg can be used for importing data from / to sysrepo, as well as for editing startup or running configuration of specified module in preferred text editor.
-Detailed usage of the tool can be displayed by executing `sysrepoctl -h`.
+Detailed usage of the tools can be displayed by executing `sysrepoctl -h` or `sysrepocfg -h`.
 Here are some examples of the usage:

 Install a new module by specifying YANG file, ownership and access permissions: